paulscherrerinstitute/sf_daq_buffer/README.md

 # sf_daq_buffer

+The goal of the project is to provide a detector buffering and writing solution that meets the needs of SwissFEL data taking.
+By dividing the problem into small components (Microservice architecture) we hope to achieve better maintainability and long term stability of the codebase.
+We try to make the code as simple as possible and write unit tests extensively to facilitate future changes.

-Overview of current architecture and component interaction.
+Overview of current architecture and component interaction:

 ![Overview image](docs/sf_daq_buffer-overview.jpg)